SUMMER SCHOLARS BLOG : Gabriela Sandino de Luca

 This is just the beginning of my fellowship, I cannot wait to see what else is to come.

-The above content is taken from Gabriela Sandino de Luca’s blog.
+The above are select excerpts from Gabriela Sandino de Luca’s blog.
 You can read all of Gabriela’s blogs here

 Our Summer Scholars Blog, a collection of reports from post-grad scholars that UNA-NYC has sponsored globally, showcases our fellows' experiences with UN agencies and non-governmental organizations in the country where they are working.
 Learn more about our Summer Scholars fellowship program and fellows here.